sentrysoftware/metricshub/metricshub-doc/src/site/markdown/configuration/configure-agent.md

 In the example below, we configured a monitor for a Grafana service.
 This monitor collects data from the Grafana health API and maps the response to the most relevant attributes and metrics in **MetricsHub**.

-Refer to [monitors documentation page](../develop/monitors.md) for more information on how to configrue the monitors.

-### Example: Monitoring a Grafana Service

-In the example below, we configured a monitor for a Grafana service.
-This monitor collects data from the Grafana health API and maps the response to the most relevant attributes and metrics in **MetricsHub**.

 ```yaml
 service-group:
   grafana-service: